 The time is upon us and the season is brief, just a few weeks, so using native fiddleheads means they are enjoyed right now, or pickled for later.

 I found my first fiddleheads of the season last week, the benefit of someone else’s foraging.
 Fiddleheads, or fiddlehead ferns, are the tightly curled fronds of newly emerging ostrich fern (Matteuccia struthiopteris).
 They are extremely nutritious, and just what we crave after a long winter.
 They have a fresh flavor that some compare to asparagus or artichokes, and they are just what we need after a winter of root vegetables.

 They get their name from their resemblance to the ornamental end of a fiddle.
 It is traditional in the Northeast to harvest your own in the woods, or look for a roadside peddler.
-For years, I bought mine from a man who parked his pickup truck at the same turnaround year after year.
+For years, when not foraging my own, I bought mine from a man who parked his pickup truck at the same turnaround year after year.
 Never fear.
 One spring, the pickup was no longer there, but I found another supplier!
 My sister-in-law often brought me fiddleheads she foraged herself, in exchange for my work of preparing and cooking them for her.
 I called it an even trade.

 There are many recipes for fiddleheads, from soup and salad, to main and side dishes.
 No matter the use, they must be prepared before you eat them, but after the cleaning and blanching, you can store them in your refrigerator for a week to pull out for quick cooking.

 If you are not familiar with the ferns, please only pick them with someone experienced in foraging them.
 Other varieties of ferns are not edible and can make you sick, so you really need to know you’ve got the right plant.
 Additionally, these are not suitable to be eaten raw.
 And, of course, never ever pick a mushroom unless you absolutely know what you are doing.